hoteet123/broadcastClient/README.md

-When the server sends a config message with `Playmode` set to `1`, `gui_client.py` will launch `vlc_embed.py` to play a provided `StreamURL` in a fullscreen embedded VLC window.
+When the server sends a config message with `Playmode` set to `1`, `gui_client.py` will launch `vlc_embed.py` to play a provided `StreamURL` in a borderless embedded VLC window.
 The helper script attaches VLC to a Tkinter window using the correct API for Windows, macOS, or X11-based Linux/Raspbian environments.
 If no stream URL is supplied, it defaults to `http://nas.3no.kr/test.mp4`.